Coram Youth Homelessness Grants Programme

 • Check the Updates section below from time to time.
 If we’re asked questions where we’d like to share the answer fairly with all applicants, this is where we’ll update you or point you to updates in the FAQs

-Submit a brief expression of interest about you and your idea (700 words plus a 100 word summary) using the form below by 2pm on 29 July.
+This programme is now closed to expressions of interest.
 Young people will play an important role in reviewing applications and deciding which organisations will be invited to submit a full application.
 Please ensure what you write is clear, engaging and avoids the use of jargon/technical language.

 All organisations which submitted an expression of interest will be notified by 5 August whether they are one of 6 organisations we will shortlist for the four grants.